Graduate Interdisciplinary Specialization in Film Studies

 - At least 6 hours must be taken at the 7000 level or above.

-1) Track coursework and verify program of study requirements are met.
+1) Track coursework and verify program of study requirements are met, request a course audit in TFMA.

-2) Once final curriculum is approved, submit GIS application in GradForms
+2) Once final curriculum is departmentally approved in TFMA with course audit, submit GIS application in GradForms.

 Application for the GIS is made at the beginning of the semester of its completion.
 This requirement exists because the form may be forwarded to the Graduate School only in the first two weeks of each semester, and this leaves time for making other arrangements in the event that a completed course is not approved toward completion of the GIS.